evillan0315/ai-planner/README.md

 # AI Planner: Structured Code Generation and Prompt Engineering UI

 The AI Planner provides a powerful web interface to turn natural-language developer requests into structured, executable code plans.
-It also features a dedicated LLM Prompt Generator to assist in creating highly constrained system prompts for custom AI tasks, alongside **integrated file management** and a **dedicated code workspace (Codejector)** for reviewing and modifying files locally.
+It also features a dedicated LLM Prompt Generator to assist in creating highly constrained system prompts for custom AI tasks.
+It integrates a **secure, remote File Explorer** and **dedicated Codejector workspace** for reviewing and modifying files locally, along with a **real-time Integrated Terminal** for command execution.
 Built with TypeScript, a React + Vite frontend, and a Node/NestJS backend, it streamlines the process of generating, reviewing, and applying code changes safely.

 - Repository: evillan0315/ai-planner
 - Primary language: TypeScript